tehmoon/cryptocli/README.md

       --line   Read buffer per line for all modules --std    Read from stdin and writes to stdout instead of setting both modules List of all modules:
-  file: Reads from a file or write to a file.
+  http-server: Create an http web webserver
   s3: Downloads or uploads a file from s3
-  stdin: Reads from stdin
-  tcp: Connects to TCP
+  stdout: Writes to stdout
+  tcp-server: Listens TCP and wait for a single connection to complete
   upper: Uppercase all ascii characters
+  file: Reads from a file or write to a file.
   http: Connects to an HTTP webserver
   lower: Lowercase all ascii characters
-  stdout: Writes to stdout
-  tcp-server: Listens TCP and wait for a single connection to complete
+  stdin: Reads from stdin
+  tcp: Connects to TCP
 ```

 ## Design